Hoottynd History, Family Crest & Coats of Arms

 "This place, in the Domesday Book, is included in the possessions of Richard de Vernon, the Norman Baron of Shipbrook, under whom it was held by a family named Hotone."

 The surname Hoottynd was first found in Cheshire where the place name mentioned in the Domesday Book as Hotone, under the ownership of Richard de Vernon, the Norman Baron of Shipbrook.

 Early History of the Hoottynd family

-Another 166 words (12 lines of text) covering the years 1600 and 1672 are included under the topic Early Hoottynd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hoottynd research.
+Another 99 words (7 lines of text) covering the years 1600 and 1672 are included under the topic Early Hoottynd History in all our PDF Extended History products and printed products wherever possible.

 Hoottynd Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hoottynd has been recorded under many different variations, including Hooton, Hootton, Hooten, Hootten and others.